Dry Fog Remediation is a more advanced process that solves many of the limitations of traditional remediation.

 The one weakness with Dry Fog remediation is that the fog can not penetrate water so it will not kill mold if the mold is actually wet.
 For this reason we do a very thorough evaluation to help the homeowner locate every moisture source in the home before we treat it.
 And, we have a team that helps you find the right contractor to fix what is found before we treat your home.

-Because of our thorough approach we are able to stand behind our industry leading warranty.
+Because of our thorough approach we are able to stand behind our industry leading guarantee.